 I have taught biblical studies for over 30 years.
 In 2011, I begin transitioning into a pre-retirement stage by shifting to online teaching and conferences so I can escape the cold north for the sunny south.
 Please visit other parts of this website to view my activities and availability.
 Please contact me if you desire to further your education, secure a conference or pulpit supply speaker, or do some musical jammin’!

 I am heavily involved in the development and teaching of a number of online courses for Grand Rapids Theological Seminary.
-I am also an adjunct professor for Liberty Baptist Online-Seminary.
+I also served as an adjunct professor for Liberty Baptist Online-Seminary.
 GRTS offers (launching in 2010-2011), in consort with Cornerstone University, an online MA in Biblical Studies.
 GRTS has been a resident only institution.
 We still believe that an in-residence program is the best course of study.
 Online distance education, however, is becoming a major part of educational institutional culture.
 Persons needing education are often unable to relocate geographically (adult learners, family and job obligations, military, prisons).
 The computer has also created an entirely new culture; a culture that demands that goods and services be accessed by computer rather than in traditional ways.
 There has also been a shift in educational learning theory from teacher to learner.
 The online programs focus heavily on learner-centered theory and therefore fit our current culture.

 Although I’m a very traditional professor, I am learning how to advance students in their critical thinking and research skills via online learning.
 "While I have been slow to buy into this medium, I am pleased with the way it motivates student learning and I am finding new ways to influence that learning process without just being a ‘talking head’."